-Review the Transportation Demand Management system on an annual basis and consult with Stanford, and adjacent communities as appropriate, to ensure that new
+Review the Transportation Demand Management system on an annual basis and consult with Stanford, and adjacent communities as appropriate, to ensure that new needs or opportunities are considered.
+Incorporate the following considerations into the review process:

 - a.
 TDM strategies should serve to reduce the number of cars entering the campus during the morning peak hour and leaving during the evening peak hour. - b.
 Programs serving intra-campus or off-peak travel should be primarily aimed at making it possible for employees and residents to conduct their daily activities without a car.